LEED is a globally recognized green building rating system

 Preparing for the LEED Green Associate exam:

-All LEED exams consist of 100 multiple choice questions, and last 2 hours.
+All LEED exams consist of 100 multiple-choice questions and last 2 hours.
 The computer-based exams are administered at Prometric Testing Centers around the world.
-Get started by downloading the Candidate Handbook.
+Get started by downloading the Candidate Handbook which is a guide to the LEED Green Associate exam.

 To sign up for the LEED Green Associate exam: